air

 README:

-[!NOTE] Air is currently in alpha.
+[!NOTE] Air is currently in beta.
 Expect breaking changes both in the API and in formatting results.
 We also recommend that you use a version control system like git so you can easily see the changes that Air makes.

 An R formatter and language server, written in Rust.